 Offensive pass interference occurs when a receiving player makes contact with a defender, not allowing them to fairly defend the incoming pass.
-This action gives the receiver an advantage over the defender because the ball is easier to catch when the defender is off balance.
-Illegal pick plays also fall under the penalty of offensive pass interference.
+This contact gives the receiver an advantage over the defender because the defender does not have an equal chance to play the ball.
+Illegal pick plays are also prohibited under offensive pass interference rules.
 Offensive pass interference will cost your team a total of 10 yards.

-Pass interference is called when an action from a player on either team more than one yard down the field affects another player's opportunity to make a play on the football.
-When dealing with offensive pass interference, the receiver must engage with the defender in order to gain an advantage.
+Offensive pass interference is called when a receiver more than one yard down the field affects a defender’s opportunity to make a play on the football.
+To be called for offensive pass interference, the receiver must physically engage with the defender in order to gain an advantage.

-This penalty will not be called when both the receiver and defender are both engaging with each other.
-This is because one player does not have a clear advantage to catch the ball.
-This sequence is often labeled as hand fighting.
-If there is any doubt that there is an offensive pass interference penalty, it will normally not be called.
+A penalty will not be called when both the receiver and defender are mutually engaging with each other.
+This is because one player does not have a clear advantage in catching the ball.
+Such contact will likely be judged incidental and will not incur a foul.

-Offensive pass interference results in a 10 yard penalty.
-The yardage will be enforced from where the ball was before the penalty was called, and the down will be replayed.
-The defense can choose to decline this penalty, usually when the play that the penalty occurred on resulted in an advantage for the defense.
-Common advantages include an interception or fumble recovery by the defense.
+Offensive pass interference results in a 10-yard penalty in the NFL and CFL and a 15-yard penalty in college and high school play.
+The yardage will be enforced from the previous line of scrimmage, and the down will be replayed.
+The defense can choose to decline this penalty, usually when the play that the penalty occurred on resulted in an advantage for the defense, such as in an interception or fumble recovery.

 The signal for offensive pass interference is achieved by the referee by extending both arms out in front, with their hands facing upwards.
 This is the same signal for defensive pass interference.
-In order to tell the difference between offensive and defensive pass interference, the referee will also signal one arm to the side of the field where the offending team is standing.
+In order to tell the difference between offensive and defensive pass interference, the referee will also signal with one arm toward the offending team’s end zone.